The short answer

 Do Bernese mixes live longer?

 The breeder ethics standard does not change.
 Reputable doodle breeders run the same OFA hip, elbow, eye, cardiac, and Von Willebrand testing on the Berner parent.
 If a doodle breeder cannot show parent CHIC clearances, that is the same red flag as in a purebred breeder.
-The longevity gain is real.
+The longevity gain may be real.
 The standard for choosing a breeder is identical.

 The emotional reality: loving a short-lifespan breed